 If you need an app that isn’t available on F-Droid, your next stop is the Aurora Store.
 This is an unofficial client for the Google Play Store that lets you download free applications anonymously, without signing into a Google account.
-Most applications found in the larger stores can be downloaded this way, without requiring Google’s proprietary stuff on your phone, including the aforementioned VPN app.
+Most applications found in the larger stores can be downloaded this way, without requiring Google’s proprietary stuff on your phone.

 When loading Aurora Store for the first time, be sure to choose the “Anonymous” option instead of signing in.

 The Aurora Store itself can be installed via F-Droid or auroraoss.com.
 It works on either LineageOS or GrapheneOS – however, apps that require less private permissions or access will probably work better on LineageOS.

 Keep in mind that your phone OS in no way supports these apps directly, or knows what’s in them, or what sort of tracking and information exchange they may be up to.
 It’s a slight privacy downgrade, but still better than a fully Google-ified OS.